 It has been reported in the press today that installation of two 30m high sculptures of the kelpie, or mythical water horse, has begun in Falkirk.
 Designed by Glasgow based sculptor Andy Scott, these giant beasts will take pride of place in a regeneration scheme aimed at transforming an area of land situated between Falkirk and Grangemouth in the east of Scotland.
-To see pictures of Andy Scott's beautiful kelpie sculptures check out his website.

 It is an interesting choice of symbol for a regeneration project.
 Traditionally, kelpies are shape shifters, water spirits capable of taking on numerous forms, but most often that of a horse.
 So maybe this capacity for change is the reason behind the decision to commission the kelpies.
 However, kelpies are anything but cute wee ponies!
 Instead they are strong, powerful, malevolent creatures with an appetite for human flesh…